bankeric/bodhi-lab/replit.md

 The backend is built with Express.js on Node.js with TypeScript, featuring a RESTful API under the `/api` prefix.
 Session management is planned with `connect-pg-simple` for PostgreSQL-backed storage.
 Development uses Vite for HMR in middleware mode, and production builds involve Vite for the frontend (`dist/public`) and esbuild for the backend (`dist/index.js`).

 ### Data Storage Solutions
 PostgreSQL is used as the database, configured via Drizzle ORM.
-The schema is defined in `shared/schema.ts`, and migrations are managed separately.
-A basic users table is currently implemented.
-The storage interface is abstracted, with an in-memory implementation for development and a PostgreSQL implementation planned.
+The schema is defined in `shared/schema.ts`, and migrations are managed with `drizzle-kit push`.
+Tables include:
+- `users`: Basic user accounts
+- `leads`: CRM lead management (name, phone, email, interests, package, status, createdAt)

+The storage interface is abstracted in `server/storage.ts` using DatabaseStorage class for PostgreSQL operations.

 ### Authentication and Authorization
 A basic user schema exists, but active authentication middleware is not yet implemented.
 Session-based authentication using a PostgreSQL session store is the planned approach.